Download an application form

 a) Nominations from Rotarians or non-Rotarians.

-b) Nominees must live in the District and practice their vocation (or have practiced in the past if retired), within the boundaries of this Rotary District.
+b) Nominees must be associated with a Rotary Club in District 9640, or, if not associated, must live in the District and work, or (if retired), have practiced their vocation within the boundaries of this Rotary District.

 c) Must be a resident of Australia.